luanpotter/shattered-wilds/docs/lexicon/Action/Grapple.md

 melee: true
 ---

 Melee only; Special Attack against Evasiveness.
-Does not deal damage but causes target to become Immobilized.
+Does not deal damage but causes target to become [[Condition_Immobilized | Immobilized]].